GetDutchie/brick/docs/data/synchronization.md

 ### Custom Hydrate

-Persist updates based on specific field(s) between providers (I'm sure there's a term for this; looking to you, CS grads).
+Persist updates based on specific field(s) between providers (looking to you, CS grads).
 The following is loose psuedo-code to illustrate clearly how an implementation *could* look.

 ```dart
 abstract class BaseModel extends OfflineFirstModel {